alexmickelson/brailleLearning/README.md

 - [ ] focus input borders based on color scheme
 - [ ] reference braille on student assignment view looks bad
 - [ ] text to type on assignment detail needs to be bigger
-- [ ] style braille number keys to be bolder (numbers first, letters second)
+- [ ] style braille number keys to be bolder rather than the letters (numbers first, letters second)

 Hear